Inclusive Faith

 Spectrum is a fellowship group for LGBT+ Christians, their families, friends and allies.
 It is a safe and inclusive space for the LGBT+ community, many of whom have been hurt, excluded or felt marginalised in the past.
 Spectrum is a place for prayer, conversation and worship.
 A place to build relationships and enjoy fellowship.

-There are services, walks in and around Belfast, and other social events during the year.
-Spectrum also has an active presence at Pride marches.
+There are occasional services, walks in and around Belfast, and other social events during the year.

 student christian movement